zopefoundation/Zope/zdgbook/source/GettingStarted.rst

                         "Zope2"],
       )

-We need to add two more things to be recognized by Zope.
+We need to add two more files to be recognized by Zope.
 First, define this call-back function in `src/poll/main/__init__.py`.

 ::